hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/test-an-event-with-foundry.md

 with the steps as described in the tutorial.

 {% hint style="warning" %}
-Learn how to `Setup Foundry and Write a Basic Unit Test` by completing the linked tutorial.
+Learn how to setup foundry by completing the Setup Foundry and Write a Basic Unit Test tutorial.
 This tutorial will not walkthrough setting up Foundry.
 {% endhint %}

 `forge` manages dependencies by using git submodules.
 Clone the following project and pass `--recurse-submodules` to the `git clone` command to automatically initialize and update the submodule in the repository.